RightBrain-Networks/auto-semver/README.md

 # Automatic Semantic Versioning

-The automated semantic version solution (auto-semver) does three things:

-1. It increments the version of the chosen repository based on rules in the chosen configuration and updates the VERSION file with the new version.
-2. A new Git commit _can_ be made to the chosen repository
-3. A new Git tag with the version is created and linked to the versioned commit.
+This code repository extends/wraps the bumpversion library to automatically determine which type of increment (Major, Minor, Patch) to perform based on git branch names.
+The tool uses the git log to determine if the last commit was a merge into a main line branch, and if it was, detect the name of the branch being merged in.
+If the name of the branch begins with one of the key words provided to the configuration file, a new version is produced.

 ***It is important to note that the tool performs actions on a local Git repository.
 After completion, it will be necessary to do a `git push --tags` if a commit and tag are created***